FDA finds fungus in steroid shots, meningitis toll rises

 The U.S. Food and Drug Administration said it was still testing two additional lots of methylprednisolone acetate, the steroid used to treat back pain, for the presence of the rare Exserohilum fungus.
-It is also testing other injectable drugs that were supplied by the New England Compounding Center (NECC) in Massachusetts.
+It is also testing other injectable drugs that were supplied by the New England Compounding Center, or NECC, in Massachusetts.

 Michigan reported its fourth fungal meningitis death and new cases were also reported in Indiana, New Hampshire, New Jersey, Ohio and Tennessee.
 There are also three cases of peripheral infections in joints, the CDC said.